What are gophers?

 Gophers are large rodents, with short necks, blunt noses, and stout bodies.
 Their powerful front legs and sizable claws help them to dig through the soil.
 A gopher’s body has tan or brown fur.
 A unique feature of the gopher is their external cheek pouches, which they use to carry the food they gather as they tunnel through the earth.

-Gophers are a pest no homeowner wants to find in their lawn or garden.
+Gophers are a pest no homeowner in The Greater Bay Area wants to find in their lawn or garden.
 These pests spend most of their lives beneath the ground, meaning people rarely see them, but they do leave behind signs that help alert homeowners of their presence.
 Common signs of gophers include finding horseshoe-shaped mounds of dirt at their tunnel entrance and exit holes, seeing damaged grass, trees, and plants in your yard, and having problems with water lines or cables.

 Are gophers dangerous?

 Gophers aren’t directly dangerous to people, but their feeding habits, holes they create in lawns, and tunnels are all things that cause us problems.
 Gophers are herbivores and therefore have a diet that consists only of plants.
 As they dig through the soil, they feed on grass or plant roots and bulbs, causing serious plant damage or even plant death.

 A gopher’s tunnels may extend under driveways, cement slabs, and foundations, causing structural damage.
 As they tunnel their digging and chewing can damage wires, pipes, and cables.
 As gophers tunnel under the ground, they loosen the soil, pushing it to the surface and create unsightly mounds across the yard.

 The unfortunate truth is that gophers are on your property because your lawn is healthy and lush, and your gardens have plenty of plants for them to eat.
 Things like dandelions, alfalfa, peas, carrots, and sweet potatoes are things that gophers can’t resist.